Which is The State Bird Of Uttarakhand?

 Reproduction And Ecology Of Himalayan Monal

 The reproduction period of the Himalayan monal is between April to August.
 A monal bird reaches the adult stage in 12 to 24 months.
-Like a peacock, during the breeding period, it attracts the female Monal by showing its colorful feathers.
+Like a peacock, during the breeding period, it attracts the female Monal by showing its colourful feathers.
 During breeding, their sound can be heard all day.
 They make their nest under the bushes on the slope of a hill.

 Monal birds lay 2 to 5 eggs at a time, which are faded white and have brown spots on them.
 These eggs are kept in a nest for 26 to 29 days.
 Only the female Monal bird incubates the eggs and the male Monal protects the nest.